naufalzm30/dummy_DAAS/README.md

 ## Technical Details

-The DATA AS SERVICE MONITORING web application is built using Python (Django) for the backend and Vue.js for the frontend.
+The DATA AS SERVICE MONITORING FLOW web application is built using Python (Django) for the backend and Vue.js for the frontend.

 ## Project Setup